Professional Engineering Practicum and Portfolio

 It is a requirement of your course to have your Professional Engineering Placement proposal reviewed and approved BEFORE you commence your placement.
 Once you have secured a placement, please submit your Engineering Placement Proposal in SoniaOnline.
-The school’s academic staff will review the proposal to ensure the placement is suitable and meets the learning outcomes of your course.
+The proposal will be reviewed to ensure the placement is suitable and meets the learning outcomes of your course.

 Other experiences approval process

-Please submit any activities not listed in the Engineering Professional Practicum Guideline for review and approval by the school’s academic staff via completing a MPE Practicum – Other Experiences Proposal Form in SoniaOnline.
+Please submit any activities not listed in the Engineering Professional Practicum Guideline for review and approval by completing an Engineering Practicum – Other Experiences Proposal Form in SoniaOnline.
 You will be asked to include a clear explanation as to why the activity should be considered a suitable practicum experience and it will be evaluated on individual merit.

 Recognition of prior placement

-If you have undertaken a placement prior to starting your MPE studies at UWA, you have an opportunity to get the placement details reviewed by the school’s academics and seek a recognition for your previous placement(s).
-Please submit your MPE Practicum – Recognition of Prior Placement Form in SoniaOnline.
+If you have undertaken a placement prior to starting your Bachelor of Engineering (Honours) or MPE studies at UWA, you have an opportunity to get recognition for your previous placement(s).
+Please submit your Practicum – Recognition of Prior Placement Form in SoniaOnline.

 - Before your placement